Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 Strong opioid painkillers are often required for a severe kidney stone attack.
 However, doctors will usually not give such drugs until they confirm the presence of a kidney stone with an imaging study.

-In about 85% of people, the kidney stones are small enough (about 5 mm) that they pass through normal urination, usually within 2 to 3 days.
+In about 80% of people, the kidney stones are small enough (about 5 mm or less) that they pass through normal urination, usually within 2 to 3 days.
 In some cases, a stone may take weeks to months to pass, although the pain usually goes away before that.

 The person should drink plenty of water (2 to 3 quarts, or 1.9 to 2.85 L, a day) to help move the stone along, and take painkillers as needed.
 The doctor usually provides a collection kit with a filter and asks the patient to save any passed stones for testing.

-If the stone has not passed in 2 to 3 days, the patient will need additional treatments.
+If the stone has not passed in 2 to 3 days, the patient may need additional treatments depending on the level of pain or change in kidney function.
 In some severe cases, hospitalization may be necessary.

-Medications may be used to help a stone pass or to prevent formation of new stones.
-The evidence supporting some of these are not strong however.
+Medications may be used to help a stone pass or to prevent the formation of new stones.
+The evidence supporting some of these are not strong, however.

 Medications That Help Stones PassA type of medicine, which has other uses, may help smaller stones pass.
 These drugs are called